-Holidays should be a time of joy . . . not unbridled overindulgence.
+Holidays should be a time of joy . . . not overindulgence.

-Kristin Morrow, RD, LDN, CDE, a registered and licensed dietitian-nutritionist and certified diabetes educator with Doylestown Health's Nutrition Services, provides some tips for staying on track during the holidays.
+Debbie Davis, a registered and licensed dietitian-nutritionist and certified diabetes educator from Doylestown Health's Nutrition Services, provides some tips for staying on track during the holidays.

-- No skipping meals.
+- Don"t skip meals.
 This way you won't be tempted to overdo at the party.

 - Start with a nourishing breakfast, have a light lunch, then a small snack or salad shortly before the event.